CCI-MOC/hil/INSTALL.rst

 Ubuntu:
 -------
-LTS version of Ubuntu, Ubuntu 14.04 does not come with systemd pre-installed.
-It uses "Upstart" an equivalent of systemd to manage its daemons/processes.

 Systemd is available from Ubuntu 15.04 onwards and LTS version 16.04 will ship with systemd by default.

-If you are using Ubuntu with any version prior to 15.04, you will have to install systemd before your can use the scripts provided here.

-WARNING: Since systemd is not optimized the way Upstart has been for Ubuntu, you may experience some delay in booting up and shutting down your server after switching to systemd.

 Place the file haas_network.service under:
 ``/lib/systemd/system/``